PolymeshAssociation/polymesh-rest-api/README.md

 ### State

 The REST API has taken a plugin style approach to where it stores state.
 Do note, the Polymesh chain is responsible for processing most POST request.
-This only affects where REST API specific entities are tracked (e.g. Users and ApiKeys)
+This only affects where REST API specific entities are stored (e.g. Users and ApiKeys).
+Most transactions are permanently stored on chain regardless of the datastore used

-Currently there are two data store available:
+Currently there are two datastore available:

 1. LocalStore:
    This is the default setting.
 This uses the process memory to store state.
 This allows the REST API to be ran as a single process which is convenient for development purposes, or when an instance is intended for read only purposes (i.e. no `signers` are loaded).
 However all state will be lost when the process shuts down
 1. Postgres
    This is the more production ready approach.
 This allows state to be persisted, and multiple server instances to user the same information.
-   For development you can use `yarn postgres:dev:start` to start a Postgres docker container configured with the settings in `postgres.dev.config` and `postgres:dev:migration:run` to initialize the tables.
-With `source postgres.dev.config` the server should start configured to use this database

-While a docker image is provided for developer convenience, a production deployment should manage and secure an external instance to use instead.
+Internally this uses TypeORM to manage the database

+For development `docker-compose.yml` contains a the yarn command uses for development.
+The relevant yarn commands are prefixed with `postgres:dev` which will use the settings in `postgres.dev.config`.

 To implement a new repo for a service, first define an abstract class describing the desired interface.
 Also write a test suite to specify the expected behavior from an implementation.
-Then in the concrete implementations define a new Repo that meets the test suite.
+Then in the concrete implementations define a new Repo that satisfies the test suite.

-To implement a new data store create a new module in `~/datastores` and create a set of `Repos` that will implement the required functions.
+To implement a new datastore create a new module in `~/datastores` and create a set of `Repos` that will implement the required functions.
 You will then need to set up the `DatastoreModule` to export the module when it is configured.
 For testing the each Repo should be able to pass the `test` method defined on the class it is implementing

 While it is possible to create and inject storage for only some of the Repos its preferable to have all storages provide all Repos.